-A second BECCS pilot facility, installed by Mitsubishi Heavy Industries (MHI) within the North Yorkshire power plant’s carbon capture usage and storage (CCUS) incubation area in autumn 2020, enhances Drax’s technical understanding for delivering negative emissions.
+A second BECCS pilot facility, installed by Mitsubishi Heavy Industries (MHI) within the North Yorkshire power plant’s carbon capture usage and storage (CCUS) incubation area in autumn 2020, enhanced Drax’s technical understanding for delivering negative emissions.

 We’re working with Worley which will provide pre-FEED services for two biomass-to-BECCS unit upgrades.
 The contract includes development of plant layout, cost estimation and schedules for FEED, detailed engineering, procurement and construction.

 Zero carbon cluster